akharrou/QuickDocs/README.md

 ### How to quickly find anything ?

 In every QuickDoc there are search tags under each section title.
-These search tags were designed with the idea of making anything quick and easy to find.
+These search tags were designed with the idea of making anything quick, easy and intuitive to find.

 ```
 ### Section Title